 9/11 Memorial Pools, Museum, and One World Trade Center

-Remembering the events of September 11 2001 is a solemn experience but well commemorated by the city.
+Remembering the events of September 11, 2001, is a solemn experience but well commemorated by the city.
 The three main things to see are:

 - Memorial Pools: At the memorial pools at Ground Zero, you will see the names of the nearly 3,000 victims.
 Visiting the memorial is free of charge.
-It’s an emotional and powerful display. (on the New York CityPASS® ticket)
+It’s an emotional and powerful display.

-- Museum: Here you can see artifacts from the events of 9/11, and hear recordings from people who were there on the day. (on the New York CityPASS® ticket)
+- Museum: Here you can see artifacts from the events of 9/11, and hear recordings from people who were there on the day.

 - One World Trade Center: Originally called the Freedom Tower, construction was nearly finished when we visited.
 Standing at 1776 feet (including the spire), it is now the tallest building in the Western Hemisphere.
 Fabulous views of the city are seen from the 102nd floor.

 - Take a five-hour tour that includes a 90-minute guided tour of the memorial, skip-the-line access to the museum, and entrance to the tower’s observation deck.
 There is an option for timed access to both the museum and the tower.
+Reserve your 5 hour tour here.

 Statue of Liberty and city skyline

-Possibly the most iconic image in New York City, there are several ways to see the statue of liberty.
+Possibly the most iconic image in New York City, there are several ways to see the Statue of Liberty.
 We opted to sail by the front rather than joining the crowds going up to her crown.
 With more time, I am sure we would have chosen differently.

 We could have done some exploration in Staten Island, but instead, we immediately took a free return ferry back to Manhattan.

-How to see the statue of liberty:
+How to see the Statue of Liberty:

-- Ride the Staten Island ferry for free and pass in front of the statue of liberty, but do not visit the island.
+- Ride the Staten Island ferry for free and pass in front of the Statue of Liberty, but do not visit the island.

 - Enjoy a 60-minute guided cruise around the Statue of Liberty that sails under the Brooklyn Bridge and over to Ellis Island.
 This will bring you closer than the Staten Island ferry.